Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Longsword
 - Attunement

-**Ignore Pain**: Whenever you take damage, you reduce that damage by an amount equal to twice your proficiency bonus.
+**Ignore Pain**: Whenever you take damage, you take half damage and the rest is mitigated.
 The mitigated damage is instead converted to stacks of _doom_.
 At the end of your turn, you remove all stacks and take that much damage.

-**Defy**: When you score a takedown, you remove stacks of _doom_ equal to your proficiency bonus.
+**Defy**: When you score a takedown, you remove stacks of _doom_ equal to ten times your proficiency bonus.

 _You gain +1 to attack and damage rolls using this weapon._